leloulight/csci71-FinalProject/README.md

 ##### **Product Vision :**
 Every task easily managed through one user-friendly application.

+##### **Definition of Ready :**
+* Is immediately actionable by the team
+* Has been talked through by the team and the product owner (Before sprint planning)
+* Business requirements for the user stories going into increment are fully understood
+* Every item has value
+* Every item is testable
+* User stories are divided into tasks and estimated by the development team
+* Is properly sized for the team
+* User stories are defined and written
+* Acceptance criteria for increment user stories are defined
+* Dependencies are identified
+* The stakeholders for user stories are identified
+* The team agrees on user stories going into increment and understands how to demo them

 ##### **Definition of Done :**
 * Product owner signs off
 * No code smells